informed-governance-project/NISINP/docs/ui_security_objectives_workflow_score_system.rst

    :alt: Security Objective declaration - submitted
    :target: _static/user_manual_images/UM_SER_93.png

-The Operator Admin has submitted the declaration.
+The **Operator Admin has submitted the declaration**.
 It is now the Regulator’s responsibility to review it, report any issues, request additional information if needed, or accept the declaration if it is satisfactory.